 Just outside Apia is the home of Robert Louis Stevenson (the author of many famous novels including Treasure Island) where he spent his last years of life.
 Just beside the house, you can hike up to visit his grave, a 45-minute trek each way.
 Be warned, it's an easy trail but the heat makes it slow going!

-Continuing on the Cross Island Road that connects the northern coast with the south, you'll reach Papapapaitai Waterfall, immensely powerful and massive falls tumbling down.
+Continuing on the Cross Island Road that connects the northern coast of Upolu with the south, you'll reach Papapapaitai Waterfall, immensely powerful and massive falls tumbling down.
 You cannot reach the waterfall but the viewpoint is enough to gape at.

 Further along, Togitogiga Falls are a much smaller but more easily reachable set of falls that allow you to wander right up and feel the fresh spray.
 Well-kept grounds are a delight to wander in and perfect for a picnic lunch in an open fale.